+2022 Wilson Prize Finalists!
 It’s the time of year again!
 The moment when we, once again, reveal the Wilson Book Prize and Viv Nelles Essay Prize finalists.
 Our thanks to the publishers and authors who have made the task of arriving at a short-list so difficult!
-Wilson Book Prize The Wilson Book Prize is awarded to the book that, … Continue reading 2022 Wilson Prize Finalists!
+Wilson Book Prize The Wilson Book Prize is awarded to … Continue reading Congratulations to the winners!

 The Gendered Logic of Covid-19: Patterns in India and Beyond Dr. Bhattacharya is a world-renowned authority on Social Reproduction Theory (SRT), which explores everyday life under capitalism.
 Rather than an approach focused narrowly on waged workers and production, SRT looks more broadly at all the ways in which the social relations necessary for our capitalist … Continue reading The Wilson Institute is proud to announce the virtual visit to McMaster of Dr. Tithi Bhattacharya